Nuri Şahin: Werder Bremen

-On 31 August 2018, the last day of the 2018 summer transfer window, Şahin joined Bundesliga rivals SV Werder Bremen.
+On 31 August 2018, the last day of the 2018 summer transfer window, Şahin joined Bundesliga rivals Werder Bremen.
 According to media reports, he signed a two-year contract moving to the club on a free transfer.
 As a defensive midfielder, he was originally intended to be the successor to the departed Thomas Delaney, but initially alternated in this position with Philipp Bargfrede and made 23 appearances in his first season, in which he was able to both score and assist a goal.
 In the DFB-Pokal, Şahin was knocked out in the semi-finals with Werder to eventual winner Bayern Munich.
 In the first half of the 2019–20 season, Şahin appeared regularly, but lost his place in the team in February 2020 in favor of the duo Davy Klaassen and Maximilian Eggestein.
 After 17 games that season for Bremen, in which he assisted four goals, he suffered a hip injury in early-June which would again sideline him for a long while.

 Antalyaspor

 In August 2020, Şahin moved to Turkish Süper Lig club Antalyaspor, where he signed a two-year contract.
+He made his competitive debut for the club on 13 September, the first matchday of the season, replacing Bünyamin Balcı in the 68th minute of a 2–0 victory against Gençlerbirliği.
+The following week he made his first start for Antalyaspor, featuring 77 minutes in a 1–1 away draw against Beşiktaş. Şahin made 42 appearances during his first season at the club, helping the club to seventh place in the league table.

+On 5 October 2021, he was appointed head coach after the club had previously dismissed former manager Ersun Yanal.
+He was offered the opportunity to serve as a player-manager.
+However, on 16 October 2021 it was announced that Şahin would exclusively take on the role of the head coach, thereby ending his playing career.